streamcoreai/streamcore-server/README.md

 Pipeline flow: microphone audio enters over WebRTC, is decoded to PCM, sent through STT, passed to the LLM, optionally routed through tools, synthesized with TTS, encoded back to Opus, and streamed to the client.
 Transcript and response text are sent back over a WebRTC DataChannel.

-Telephony note: SIP and phone connectivity live in [streamcoreai/sip-server](https://github.com/streamcoreai/sip-server), which bridges calls into the same voice pipeline.
+Telephony note: SIP and phone connectivity are handled by a separate SIP bridge in the StreamCoreAI project family.

 ## Prerequisites